-Buttock lift surgery is a procedure that reshapes the buttocks by reducing excess skin, and depending on the patient’s individual needs either reducing or increasing the amount of fat in the buttock, resulting in smoother skin and a firmer, rounder, better-proportioned contours of the buttocks.
-In some patients a better-shaped buttock contour can be achieved from fat injection alone (Brazilian Butt Lift, or BBL).
+Butt lift surgery otherwise known as (Brazilian Butt Lift, or BBL) is a procedure that reshapes the buttocks by reducing excess skin, and depending on the patient’s individual needs either reducing or increasing the amount of fat in the buttock, resulting in smoother skin and a firmer, rounder, better-proportioned contours of the buttocks.
+In some patients, a better-shaped buttock contour can be achieved from fat injection alone.

 Buttock lift surgery is not suitable for people who are:

 - Prone to bleeding tendencies or have poor healing ability

 - Too high risk of having surgical complications

 Butt lift surgery may be a good option for you if:

 - You are physically healthy and you do not have not have medical conditions that can impair healing or increase risk of surgery

 - Your buttocks are sagging and have lost their shape and firmness